gankLei-X/DeepPSP/model_weight/README.md

 # Model weight

-Model weight can be download in https://drive.google.com/drive/folders/1sCjwoJJJDpXSIZVXRocX3dcj-IsX-1eO?usp=sharing
+Due to space limitations of github, model weight can be download in https://drive.google.com/drive/folders/1sCjwoJJJDpXSIZVXRocX3dcj-IsX-1eO?usp=sharing